olaurino/mapping-vodml/004-normative.md

 with a relational schema mapped to the model in a standardized Object-Relational manner.

-This “remote reference pattern” is potentially very useful.
+This *remote reference pattern* is potentially very useful.
 By locating certain standard, reference data objects in some well-defined place, possibly a registry, different documents can reference the same instance in an explicit and interoperable manner.
 In this case, instead of